 At the end of the term, all students will be expected to complete an online Student Opinion of Instruction survey (SOI) that will be available on BANNER.
 Students will receive an email notification through their VSU email address when the SOI is available (generally at least one week before the end of the term).
 SOI responses are anonymous, and instructors will be able to view only a summary of all responses two weeks after they have submitted final grades.
 While instructors will not be able to view individual responses or to access any of the responses until after final grade submission, they will be able to see which students have or have not completed their SOIs, and student compliance may be considered in the determination of the final course grade.
 These compliance and non-compliance reports will not be available once instructors are able to access the results.
-Complete information about the SOIs, including how to access the survey and a timetable for this term is available at http://www.valdosta.edu/academics/academi
+Complete information about the SOIs, including how to access the survey, is available on the SOI Procedures webpage.